OregonStateHackathonClub/osu-hackathon-club-site-2.0/README.md

 ### data

-All data for current and past events will be stored in some sort of database, depending on what is learned in 290 (MongoDB?).
-I'd like to have one universal format for storing data on hackathons, so that we can easily convert the information on the "upcoming events" page into archival information.
-For example, for each hackathon we will store information on the theme, judges, schedule, winners, etc.
+All data for current and past events will be stored in these three js files which correspond to the events, about, and archive pages.

 ## Figma prototype

 https://www.figma.com/file/RBj3T8CMvdqhnw3zEYxez1/beaverhacks-website?node-id=0%3A1

-## Other goals:
+## TBD:

-Mobile-responsive!
-Develop alongside 290 curriculum (MERN stack) as much as possible.
+Responsive and mobile responsive
+Archive page
+Update content